quasarframework/quasar-framework.org/source/components/stepper.md

 When using a vertical Stepper, it doesn't really make sense to use a "global" QStepper navigation.
 Instead, use navigation within each QStep.

 ### Specific Steps Order
-If you dynamically add/remove Steps, then you need to specify the `order` property so that the Stepper will know the actual order of Steps.
-By using `v-if` or `v-for` directives Vue & Quasar can't ensure Steps will be registered in the order they are placed in DOM.
+If you dynamically add/remove Steps, then you need to specify the `order` property (for ALL QSteps) so that the Stepper will know the actual order of Steps.
+By using `v-if` or `v-for` directives, Vue & Quasar can't ensure Steps will be registered in the order they are placed in DOM.

+> **IMPORTANT**
+> Just make sure that when you use `order` you apply it to **all** QSteps and don't leave out any step without it.
+Either use `order` for all QSteps or don't use it at all.

 ```html
 <q-stepper>